Pain Management Fellowship

 One year Aesculap Academy Pain Management Fellowship

-A period of specialised postgraduate training for clinicians which will enable the graduate of such a programme to properly asses and manage patients with chronic pain of all types and to understand the sciences basic to the practice of pain management.
+A period of specialised postgraduate training for clinicians which will enable the graduate of such a program to properly assess and manage patients with chronic pain of all types and to understand the sciences basic to the practice of pain management.

-1. The candidate must be holding a Diploma or Master’s Degree in anaesthesia or other recognised specialities of Medicine like neurology, orthopaedics, physiatry etc.
+1. The candidate for pain management fellowship must be holding a Diploma or Master’s Degree in anaesthesia or other recognised specialities of Medicine like neurology, orthopaedics, physiatry etc.